 Cost-Effective – Within the first year of installation, homeowners see a drastic reduction in utility bills.
 Eventually, you can achieve total independence from local utility companies, while escaping the ever-increasing rates of electricity.
 Also, there are some pretty sweet tax benefits for installing solar roofing.

 Environmentally Friendly – Turning to solar power can help aid in our reliance on exhaustible resources.
-Solar power is a renewable energy that doesn’t burn fossil fuels to generate electricity.
+Solar power is renewable energy that doesn’t burn fossil fuels to generate electricity.
 It’s an incredible alternative to current methods as it is clean and green energy.
 No greenhouse gas emissions are released with solar power.

 Back-Up Power – You may ask ‘What about cloudy days, or bad weather?
 How do the panels get power from the sun?’
 Technological advances had been made to allow the panels and tiles to collect energy it’s gathered in the day and use it as a backup for those days where the sun is not prominent.
 You will always have a continuous supply of power.

 Determining The Right Roofing Material For Your Home